Let’s assume that you have a SQL Server workload on Premises and want to take those to the cloud.

 Make sure that you know exactly which web servers are interfacing with your SQL Server, know that maybe there is a reporting service server running somewhere.

 Know who is interacting with your systems.
-So, when it comes time for you to migrate, you will know exactly who’s going to be impacted and you can minimize the impact to these entities.
+So, when it comes time for you migrate to aws, you will know exactly who’s going to be impacted and you can minimize the impact to these entities.

 Identity SQL versions or edition features